 - Abortionist Alicia Ruiz Hanna was convicted of second-degree murder after Angela Sanchez, a mother of four, died at Hanna’s abortion mill.
 Hanna tried to stuff Angela’s body into the trunk of a car in order to dump her body across the border in Tijuana, Mexico.

 - Abortionist Ronald Tauber admitted exposing himself to more than 700 women and young girls.
-After being convicted of kidnapping and raping a six-year-old girl, Tauber spent a mere 7 years in prison, then returned to practicing abortions in the State of New York.
+After being convicted of kidnapping and raping a six-year-old girl, Tauber spent a mere 7 years in prison, then returned to practicing abortions in the state of New York.

 - Abortionist Brian Finkel, who called himself “The Prince of the Pelvis,” was convicted of 22 counts of sexual abuse of his female patients and is currently serving a lengthy prison term.
-The National Organization for Women (NOW) claimed that almost all of the women who came forward to testify against Finkel were lying, and that pro-lifers were to blame for his prosecution.
+The National Organization for Women claimed that almost all of the women who came forward to testify against Finkel were lying, and that pro-lifers were to blame for his prosecution.

 - Abortionist John Baxter Hamilton was having an affair with a topless dancer whose child he had aborted, and his wife was considering leaving him.
-On Valentine’s Day 2001, Hamilton violently killed his wife, and was convicted of murder in December of that year.
+On St. Valentine’s Day 2001, Hamilton violently killed his wife, and was convicted of murder in December of that year.
 Amazingly, pro-abortionists tried to get all charges dropped against Hamilton by sending death threats to at least three news agencies, District Attorney Wes Lane, and state witnesses against Hamilton.

-Or the several other cases of depraved indifference which lead to the death of patients on the part of abortionists who try to cover their tracks by disposing of the woman’s body, but the point should be clear.
+Or the several other cases of abortionists’ depraved indifference which lead to the death of patients who try to cover their tracks by disposing of the woman’s body.
+However, the point should be clear.
 It is not a huge leap from performing the sadly legal practice of abortion to committing less acceptable acts of violence against women and children.